freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/add-items-using-splice.md

 // returns [ 10, 11, 12, 13, 14, 15 ]
 ```

 Here we begin with an array of numbers.
-We then pass the following to <code>splice()</code>.
+We then pass the following to `splice()`.
 The index at which to begin deleting elements (3), the number of elements to be deleted (1), and the elements (13, 14) to be inserted at that same index.
-Note that there can be any number of elements (separated by commas) following <code>amountToDelete</code>, each of which gets inserted.
+Note that there can be any number of elements (separated by commas) following `amountToDelete`, each of which gets inserted.

 </section>

 ## Instructions

 <section id='instructions'>

-We have defined a function, <code>htmlColorNames</code>, which takes an array of HTML colors as an argument.
-Modify the function using <code>splice()</code> to remove the first two elements of the array and add <code>'DarkSalmon'</code> and <code>'BlanchedAlmond'</code> in their respective places.
+We have defined a function, `htmlColorNames`, which takes an array of HTML colors as an argument.
+Modify the function using `splice()` to remove the first two elements of the array and add `'DarkSalmon'` and `'BlanchedAlmond'` in their respective places.

 </section>

 ## Tests

 <section id='tests'>

 ```yml